 You lucky devil.
 You just found recipes for all of your favorite Bush's brand-name foods!
 Bestselling author and TV host Todd Wilbur shows you how to easily duplicate the taste of iconic dishes and treats at home for less money than eating out.
 Todd's recipes are easy to follow and fun to make!
 See if Todd has hacked your favorite brands here.
 New recipes added every week.

 - A & W

 - Brown & Haley

 - Dolly Madison

 Choose the product options first

-I chose to hack the “Country Style” version of Bush’s Beans because I don’t think the original flavor has enough, uh, flavor.
+I chose to hack the “Country Style” version of Bush’s Beans because I don’t think the Original flavor has enough, uh, flavor.
 Country Style is similar to Original, but richer, with more brown sugar.
 The recipe starts by soaking dry small white beans in a brine overnight.
-The salt in the water helps to soften the skins, but don’t go over 14 hours or the skins may begin to fall off.
+The salt in the water helps to soften the skins, but don’t soak them for more than 14 hours or the skins may begin to fall off.

 My first versions tasted great but lacked the deep brown color of the real Bush’s beans, which include caramel coloring—an ingredient that can be hard to find on its own.
 I eventually discovered that the “browning” sauce, Kitchen Bouquet, will add the dark caramel color needed to our home version of the beans so that they’ll look just like the real thing.

 This recipe was our #5 most popular in 2019.
 Check out the other four most unlocked recipes of the year: Texas Roadhouse Rolls (#1) KFC Extra Crispy Fried Chicken (#2), Olive Garden Braised Beef Bolognese (#3), Pizzeria Uno Chicago Deep Dish Pizza (#4).

 For 30 years I've been deconstructing America's most iconic brand-name foods to make the best original clone recipes for you to use at home.
 Welcome to my lab.